aptech/docs/docs/CR-getf.rst

 Format
 ----------------
 .. function:: getf(filename, mode)

     :param filename: any valid file name.
     :type filename: string

-    :param mode: scalar 1 or 0 which determines if the file is to be loaded in ASCII mode (0) or binary mode (1).
+    :param mode:
-    :type mode: TODO
+    :type mode: scalar 1 or 0 which determines if the file is to be loaded in ASCII mode (0) or binary mode (1)

-    :returns: y (*TODO*), string containing the file.
+    :returns: y (string), containing the file.

 Examples
 ----------------